stavros2/CoffeeShop/README.md

    "ConnectionStrings": {
      "DefaultConnection": "Host=localhost;Port=5432;Username=your_user;Password=your_password;Database=your_database"
    }
-3. Run the setup.bat.
+3. Run the setup.bat script.
 This will build the project as well as migrate the database
-4. Run the run.bat to launch the application.
+4. Run the run.bat script to launch the application.
 5. You are ready to start receiving orders
+6. If you ever wish to uninstall, run the clean.bat script

 ## Assumptions made
 1. If an order fails, 3 retries will occur and then fails permanently